mark-watson/PythonAIBook/manuscript/Chess.md

 ```

 {class: tip}
 FEN is the lingua franca of chess engines.
-When you want to test a specific scenario — a forced mate, a tricky endgame, a positional sacrifice — find or construct the FEN string and load it.
+When you want to test a specific scenario (a forced mate, a tricky endgame, a positional sacrifice), find or construct the FEN string and load it.
 This is far more efficient than playing dozens of moves to reach the position you want to study.

 ## Precomputed Move Tables